bcms/utils/client/README.md

 | `debug` | `boolean` | `false` | Enable debug mode. |
 | `enableSocket` | `boolean` | `false` | Enable WebSocket connection. |
 | `injectSvg` | `boolean` | `false` | Inject SVG content into media objects. |

+## Handlers

+The client exposes handlers for each BCMS resource.
+All methods that fetch data accept an optional `skipCache` argument to bypass in-memory cache (when `useMemCache` is enabled).

+---

 ## client.template